The Saga Begins With Chapter – 1

 I decided that I could be mobile with a little effort and so reported in, “Zapatas, green!” and immediately began to make it so.

 My computer identified the kicking legs as belonging to Corporal Shoji and the marine to my left as Izzy.
-The waving arm was tagged as belonging to an Austros Princedom trooper Captain named, Niko Gideon.
+The waving arm was tagged as belonging to Captain Niko Gideon of the Austros Princedom.

 “Much obliged, Zapatas,” he said, as I helped him to his feet.